Nick Van Eede

-Nick Van Eede (born Nicholas Eede; 14 June 1958) is an English singer, songwriter and record producer.
+Nick Van Eede (born Nicholas Eede; 14 June 1958) is an English musician.
 He is best known for singing and writing the 1986 No. 1 power ballad "(I Just) Died in Your Arms" for his band Cutting Crew, which saw international success including a top 10 placing on the UK singles chart.

 Career

 1978–1981

 While working as a hospital orderly in the late 1970s, Van Eede was discovered playing by ex-member of the Animals, Chas Chandler, who sent him on a tour of Poland aged 18 as support for Slade.
 His career continued with tours supporting headliners such as David Essex, Hot Chocolate and Alan Price.

 During that time, Van Eede released five solo singles on Barn Records between 1978 and 1980, but none of them charted on the UK singles chart.
 The first three were "Rock 'n' Roll Fool" b/w "Ounce of Sense", "All or Nothing" b/w "Hold on to Your Heart" and "I Only Want to Be Number One" b/w "Dicing".